rafabelokurows/jekyll-theme-prologue/README.md

 * Automatic search engine optimization (SEO) **meta tags** based on info you provide in `_config.yml` and frontmatter
 * **Google Analytics** built-in; just put your [Tracking ID](https://support.google.com/analytics/answer/1008080?hl=en) in `_config.yml` as `google_analytics`
 * Custom **404 page** (called 404.html; to activate, move it to your project directory).

-# Installation

-There are two ways to get started (choose one):

-1. **Install the [jekyll-theme-prologue gem](https://rubygems.org/gems/jekyll-theme-prologue).** Instructions are in the [Jekyll docs](https://jekyllrb.com/docs/themes/#installing-a-theme).
-After running `bundle install`, you can find the theme files by running `open $(bundle show jekyll-theme-prologue)`.
-A sample working `_config.yml` file ships with the gem; if you want to activate it, move it to your project's root directory.
-It will do nothing until you move it there, replacing the default `_config.yml` file.
-2. **Fork or clone the [GitHub repository](https://github.com/chrisbobbe/jekyll-theme-prologue).** If you want to use [GitHub Pages](https://pages.github.com/), create a branch named `gh-pages`, and replace `theme: jekyll-theme-prologue` with `remote_theme: chrisbobbe/jekyll-theme-prologue` in the provided `_config.yml` ([GitHub Pages now supports open-source themes on GitHub](https://github.com/blog/2464-use-any-theme-with-github-pages)).

-Next, make sure that `url` and `base_url` are set for your own website in `_config.yml`.
-For local testing, make them both blank.
-Add a photo avatar to your project, then set `avatar: path/to/your/avatar.jpg` in _config.yml; for example, `avatar: assets/images/avatar.jpg` (48x48 pixels works best).
-Poke around the sample `_config.yml` file to see how you can add your social profiles.

 # Build your homepage